vzaccaria/diy-website/docs/usage.rst

 :js:func:`toFile` creates a named file whose contents are created as described by the closure passed as second parameter.
 The closure (as it can be intuitively understood) minifies the concatenation of a copy of javascript files in ``src/*.js``.

+Minification is done through a built-in utility function (:js:func:`minify`).
+You can specify other processing strategies through :js:func:`processFiles`.

 To generate the makefile we use babel to get ES5 and run it with Node: